240415-NET/RonBuening/Project01/Proposal.md

+## THIS IS DEPRECATED AND WILL NOT BE DEVELOPED.
+Please see cSharpBird for current project.

 ## Proposal
 - The largest camera stores close for holidays and this can cause some inconvenience despite their warnings
 - An opportunity exists for a competitor that is open during these times